 Communications: cell phone reception is non-existent at parts of the course, such as in the town of Effingham and on the approach to Wildcat’s bike finish, and is spotty in other areas.
 Plan accordingly.

 If your vehicle moves anywhere with your racer inside, the racer will be disqualified.

+If you wish to accompany your athlete on the run, we suggest only doing so if you have another friend or family member driving to the top to take you down.
 The shuttle service fills to capacity late on weekend days.
-Also: you must be in good physical condition, have signed a waiver, and have your own backpack with the same equipment as is required of the racers.
+Also: you must be in very good physical condition and fitness, have signed a waiver, and have your own backpack with the same equipment as is required of the racers.